-The proposed amendments apply to industries that are subject to the current provisions of 40 CFR parts 51, 60, and 63.
-We did not list all of the specific affected industries or their North American Industry Classification

-System (NAICS) codes herein since there are many affected sources in numerous NAICS categories.
+The amendments promulgated in this final rule apply to industries that are subject to the current provisions of 40 CFR parts 51, 60, and 63.
+We did not list all the specific affected industries or their North American Industry Classification System (NAICS) codes herein since there are many affected sources in numerous NAICS categories.
 If you have any questions regarding the applicability of this action to a particular entity, consult either the air permitting authority for the entity or your EPA Regional representative as listed in 40 CFR 63.13.

-B. What action is the Agency taking?
+B. What action is the agency taking?

-This action proposes corrections and revisions to source test methods, performance specifications (PS), and associated regulations.
-The corrections and revisions consist primarily of typographical errors, updates to testing procedures, and the addition of alternative equipment and methods the Agency has deemed acceptable to use.
+We are promulgating corrections and revisions to source test methods, performance specifications (PS), and associated regulations.
+The revisions correct typographical and technical errors, provide updates to testing procedures, and add clarity and consistency among monitoring requirements.